koreader/koreader-base/README.md

   * get latest ccache source from http://ccache.samba.org/download.html
   * unarchieve the source package in a directory
   * cd to that directory and use:`./configure && make && sudo make install`
-* after using ccache, make a clean build will only take 15sec.
-Enjoy!
 * to disable ccache, use `export USE_NO_CCACHE=1` before make.
 * for more detail about ccache. visit: